takahito-miyamoto/predictionio-buildpack/README.md

 ### Individual Apps

-Engines deployed as Heroku apps may automatically run their `sbt test` suite using Heroku CI (private beta) within a [Pipeline](https://devcenter.heroku.com/articles/pipelines).
+Engines deployed as Heroku apps may automatically run their `sbt test` suite using [Heroku CI (beta)](https://devcenter.heroku.com/articles/heroku-ci):

+>Heroku CI automatically runs tests for every subsequent push to your GitHub repository.
+Any push to any branch triggers a test run, including a push to master.
+This means that all GitHub pull requests are automatically tested, along with any merges to master.
+>
+> Test runs are executed inside an ephemeral Heroku app that is provisioned for the test run.
+The app is destroyed when the run completes.